Feyn version: 2.0 or newer

 best = models

-Here we can see that there's a lot of importance in the
+Here we can see that there's a lot of signal that is captured in the

-We will do another run but this time we will try to reduce the amount of redundancies by using bic for a criterion and reduce the
+Based on these observations, we will do another run but this time we will try to reduce the amount of redundancies by reducing the

 max_complexity to 5.